-Prestigious banking license opening all wealthy European banking market of 500 million consumers.
+Prestigious European banking license opening World’s biggest single banking market of almost 500 million consumers and over 20 million businesses.
 Equity capital of Specialised Bank – EUR 1 mil., Bank – EUR 5 mil.
-Licensing time – 6 months.

 According to the European Regulation (EU) No 575/2013, only the Banks as Credit Institutions have exclusive right to accept deposits and other repayable funds from non-professional market participants and provide full scale banking lending.
-Banks licensed in one European Union (EU) member state allowed offering all banking services in single European financial market of 28 member states, 500 million wealthy consumers and 20 over million businesses.
+Banks licensed in one member state of European Union and European Economic Area (EU/EEA) allowed to provide banking services in single European financial market of all 27 member states without additional licensing.

 Specialised Bank – unique pan-European banking license